 Complementary and Alternative Therapies

-Some complementary and alternative (CAM) therapies may be helpful for UTIs, but they may not be right for every patient.
+Some complementary and alternative (CAM) therapies may be helpful for UTIs, but they may not be right for every person.
 Natural medicines and supplements may interact with prescription medications.
-Work with a knowledgeable health care provider, and always tell all of your health care providers about the herbs and supplements you are taking.
+Work with a knowledgeable health care provider, and always tell all of your providers about the herbs and supplements you are taking.

 Nutrition and Supplements